What are the key features of an AI intranet for enterprise organizations in 2026?

 What this looks like in practice

-At Heraeus, reaching employees across 40 countries required more than translation — it required a Single Source of Truth.
-By moving to a governed intranet with built-in AI translation, content was created once, owned centrally, and delivered automatically in each employee’s language.
+By moving to a governed Staffbase-powered intranet with built-in translation capabilities, content was created once, owned centrally, and delivered consistently across regions.

 5. Personalized content recommendations & targeted notifications

 At the same time, intelligent follow-up automation ensures important updates don’t slip through the cracks.
-If a critical announcement hasn’t been seen, the system automatically re-notifies only the employees who still need it — without adding noise for everyone else.
+If a critical announcement hasn’t been seen, the system automatically re-notifies only the employees who still need it without adding noise for everyone else.
 Together, personalization and targeted follow-ups turn communication from mass distribution into measurable visibility.

 Why this matters at enterprise scale

-• Push: Relevant updates are surfaced proactively — and critical messages are re-delivered only where needed, ensuring urgency doesn’t depend on timing or luck.
+• Push: Relevant updates are surfaced proactively, and critical messages are re-delivered only where needed, ensuring urgency doesn’t depend on timing or luck.

 • Place: All recommendations and follow-ups originate from governed intranet content.